 On November 6, he and his wife were flown out to New York to meet Martha Stewart.
 They attended several dinners and events.
 But instead of keeping the prize of $10,000, Chase donated all of it –$7,000 to the Desmelik’s to help with their medical bills and the other $3,000 to the Alzheimer’s Association, Ankylosing Spondylitis Association, Doctors Without Borders and a scholarship fund for any high school student interested in learning blacksmithing at John C. Campbell Folk School.

 “Honestly, I had no choice,” he said.
 “I’ve been so fortunate to have the life that I have and the career that I have, it makes it very easy to give back.”

-Before Chase even found out he’d won, he made plans to go with a friend to the Leaf Festival, a family-friendly music festival in North Carolina, and Claire happened to be going.
 It’s there Chase got to meet Holmes.
-Claire gave him a “Holmes Team” T-shirt and he officially became part of the Desmelik’s support group, which has just over 2,000 members.
+Claire gave him a “Holmes Team” T-shirt.
+Then he officially became part of the Desmelik’s support group, which has just over 2,000 members.

 “They obviously have a super long road to travel,” said Chase.
 “They’re at the very beginning phases of trying to treat this tumor.”

 Because of Martha Stewart’s contest, new customers were able to find out about Chase and he was able to help Holmes.
-Chase said that he’s very thankful for the award and that he wouldn’t have received it without his loyal customers and everyone who believed in the causes he was supporting.
+Chase said that he’s very thankful for the award.
+He wouldn’t have received it without his loyal customers and everyone who believed in the causes he was supporting.
 And despite his generous donation, Chase does not want the spotlight to stay on himself.